 Apple cider vinegar rinse

-If you have curly hair and follow the Curly Girl Method, you’re probably very familiar with the ACV rinse.
+If you have curly hair, you’re probably very familiar with an ACV rinse.

 An ACV rinse can help rebalance the natural PH levels of your scalp which in turn promotes hair growth.